 The Ultimate Hut to Hut Traverse - Exclusive to KE!

-We've been running trekking holidays in Slovenia for over ten years, that's why we know our Julian Alps route is the best in the business and why we include six fantastic days in Europe's most spectacular Alps!
+We've been running trekking holidays in Slovenia for over ten years, that's why we know our Julian Alps route is the best in the business, and why we include six fantastic days in Europe's most spectacular Alps!
 Limited spaces for September or book now for 2016!